JoeRoybal/CyberSec-Project-1/README.md

 # CyberSec-Project-1
-A port scanner developed in python,
+A port scanner developed in python.